This post contains affiliate links. Please see ourย disclosure policy.

 Slow Cooker Swiss Steak is a classic recipe that has been made for generations.
 It is a round steak slow cooked in tomatoes and onions that make a great sauce.
 You will love this easy to make recipe!

-Slow Cooker Swiss Steak on white plate with mashed potatoes.
+Slow Cooker Swiss Steak served on mashed potatoes.

 How to make Slow Cooker Swiss Steak: